thebracket/llm_rust_article_1/README.md

 streaming television services. `365it.fr`is an IT services company in France.

 I ran it a few more times, and the results weren't great.
-Sometimes, the LLM was spot on---and most of the time, it was effectively random.
+Sometimes, the LLM was spot on---and most of the time, it was hallucinating an effectively random answer.

+> Large Language Models are "next token predictors".
+While there is some evidence that emergent
+> behavior develops in large models, they aren't a font of all knowledge.
+If a domain wasn't
+> part of their training data, they don't know what it is---and will "hallucinate" a likely-
+> sounding answer.

 So let's try and give the LLM some context to work with.